Keo-Osman/Keo-Osman.github.io/content/Hydrocarbons.md

 ### Hydrogenation
 The double carbon bond opens up to form 2 single bonds for hydrogen

 $$
 \text{Alkene + Hydrogen} \rightarrow \text{Alkane} \quad C_nH_{2n}+H_2 \rightarrow C_nH_{2n+2}
 $$

 ### Alkene + Bromine Water
 The bromine goes from orange to colourless.
 This means it is a good test for *Alkene* presence
 ### Alkene + Halogen
-It is an **Addition Reaction** as the double bond opens up forming 2 single bonds for the [[Halogens|Halogen]] so only one molecule is produce. *Effectively the halogen is just added on hence the name*.
+It is an **Addition Reaction** as the double bond opens up forming 2 single bonds for the **Halogen** so only one molecule is produce. *Effectively the halogen is just added on hence the name*.
 Similar to *Alkene + Hydrogen*

 **Example**

 $$
 \text{Propene + Bromine } \rightarrow \text{ Diobropopene} \quad C_3H_6+Br_2 \rightarrow C_3H_6Br_2
 $$

 ### Hydration of Alkene

 $$
 \text{Alkene + Water (steam)} \rightleftharpoons \text{ Alcohol} \quad C_nH_{2n}+H_2O\rightleftharpoons C_nH_{2n+1}OH
 $$

 *Requires temperature of 360$\degree$, pressure of 70$atm$ and a phosphoric catalyst.*
 It is high yield but requires lots of energy.